 Antibiotics are effective for short-term treatment of acute UTIs.
 However, for chronic recurrent UTIs, repeated use of antibiotics may cause side effects.
-These include induction of drug resistant bacteria (superbugs) and other unwanted side effects like yeast infection.
+These include induction of drug resistant bacteria (superbugs) and other unwanted side effects like yeast infection (If you are dealing with a yeast infection you may be interested in https://www.neueve.com/products/reset-and-rejoice ).
 Thus, it is desirable to treat chronic recurrent UTIs without using antibiotics.
 In addition to using NeuEve suppositories and balm cream, taking dietary supplements as a combination can also help prevent UTIs.

 D-mannose is effective in preventing UTIs.
 However, it is a type of sugar and may increase blood sugar level after consumption.
 Thus, it should be used with caution if you have diabetes.

 Cranberry juice or extract has been used to prevent UTIs.
 Researchers showed that cranberry contains a high level of polyphenols that can block the adherence of bacteria to the bladder, thereby reduce UTI infections.

 Cranberry juice is a tasty soft drink.
 You can drink it safely without a health concern if you do not have diabetes.
 However, you need to consume cranberry juice with caution.
 Many cranberry juice products claim "no sugar added."
 But the juice has already a high level of sugar from the berry itself.
 For those who have diabetes, the cranberry extract pills is a safer alternative.

 3) Vitamin D3

 Vitamin C (ascorbic acid) was thought to prevent UTIs.
 However, after repeated studies, researchers could not find evidence that vitamin C works.